School is Easy Tutoring

 Drugs used to treat ADHD are favoured particularly in college campuses because they act as performance enhancers that increase mental focus and productivity, according to HerCampus.com.
 The article says some students believe they study better with adderall and ritalin, which isn’t a surprise considering these stimulants are designed to help people focus.
 It’s little wonder the use of these drugs is highest in the most academically competitive universities.

 And this is not a small problem — The Daily Beast reports two-thirds of college students are offered either adderall or a similar drug by their senior year.
 This is not without consequence.
-SAMHSA says between 2005 and 2010 emergency room visits related to people abusing ADHD medications tripled from 5,212 to 15,585.
+The Partnership to End Addiction says that between 2005 and 2010 emergency room visits related to people abusing ADHD medications almost tripled.

 Problems arise when students take adderall without professional guidance